Chiropractor Explains: Leg Pain From Sitting in Office Chair

 - Stabilising your core with side planks and planks will ease your back pain and tighten your abs.
 Leg aches and pains usually go away with regular exercise.
 These exercises are good choices to strengthen your abs.

-9 Things That Happen When You Sit While Working:
+9 Things That Happen to Your Legs When You Sit While Working:

 The most common posture in the world is sitting.
 The average person spends more than 10 hours per day sitting and does so for more than half of their life.
 Sitting can be great for your health with a few simple changes that will allow you to sit comfortably while still maintaining good posture.
 Read on to learn how harmful it can be to sit all day: